-The Sol Republic Amps Air Plus lasted 4 hours, 36 minutes during our testing with noise cancelling on.
+The Sol Republic Amps Air Plus lasted 4 hours, 36 minutes during our testing with noise canceling on.
 While this is less than Sol Republic’s posited six-hour battery life (ANC on), it’s still significant and lasts nearly as long as the Sony WF-1000XM3.
 The earbuds should always be in the case when not in use anyway, so battery life should rarely be an issue unless you make a lot of intercontinental flights.
-In that case, over-ear noise cancelling headphones are probably a better choice for you.
+In that case, over-ear noise canceling headphones are probably a better choice for you.

 The rounded case supplies you with 2.5 charge cycles while out and about.
 Once the case is drained, you’ll have to set aside 1.5 hours to top it up via USB-C. This is impressive seeing how it takes two hours to completely charge the Amps Air Plus earbuds.
 Sol Republic states that quick charging is supported without specifying the efficiency; anecdotally, I noticed a little less than an hour of playtime after keeping the earbuds in the case for 10-15 minutes.

 Do the Sol Republic Amps Air Plus sound good?